Apr 072022

 Comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios are welcome.
 Please use the comments feature at the bottom of individual posts, or email us.

-Barbara Joan Keppel-Compton (1902-1999), also later known as Barbara Keppel-Compton Witt, and Barbara Moravec, used the name Barbara Compton for a novel partially set at Lake Chapala in the 1940s…
+Barbara Joan Keppel-Compton (1902-1999), also later known as Barbara Keppel-Compton Witt, and Barbara Moravec, used the name Barbara Compton for her novel To The Isthmus (1964), partially set at Lake Chapala in the 1940s.
+The novel is largely autobiographical, and events and characters are only thinly disguised.
+(We look more closely at the novel’s links to Ajijic in a separate post).

 Sombrero Books welcomes comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios.
 Please use the comments feature at the bottom of individual posts, or email us.